 - Don’t use link shorteners in the destination URL or description

 The last step of Pinterest ad creation is to get your ad reviewed.

-Review takes no more than 24 hours, so plan your campaign accordingly so that you’re not waiting for review during the time your ad should be running.
+The review takes no more than 24 hours, so plan your campaign accordingly so that you’re not waiting for review during the time your ad should be running.

 Promoted Pins are just one example of the types of ads you can run on Pinterest.
-There are also: